Recombinant Human BAFF-R (TNFRSF13C) | Z100019

 abm | Recombinant Human BAFF-R (TNFRSF13C) | Z100019

 The B cell-activating factor from the TNF family (BAFF), is emerging as an important regulator of B cell and T cell responses.
 BAFF was originally identified as a factor responsible for B cell survival and maturation.
 BAFF binds to several receptors.
 These include transmembrane activator and calcium modulator and cyclophilin ligand interactor (TACI), BAFF-R (BR3), and B cell maturation Ag (BCMA).
 BAFF-R appears to be particularly important for the regulation of B cell survival and maturation in the spleen, because A/WySnJ mice expressing a defective BAFF-R have disrupted B cell maturation, similar to that seen in BAFF-deficient mice.

-The ED50 was determined by the dose-dependent proliferation of Raji cells and was found to be <0.5ng/mL.
+The ED(50) was determined by the ability to block BAFF induced survival of splenocyte cells, and was found to be in the range of 1-5 ug/mL.

 Tumor necrosis factor receptor superfamily member 13C, TNFRSF13C, B-cell-activating factor receptor, BAFF receptor, BAFFR, BLyS receptor 3, CD_antigen=CD268